William Rathbone VI

 William Rathbone VI (11 February 1819 – 6 March 1902) was an English merchant and businessman noted for his philanthropic and public work.
-He was an English Liberal politician who sat in the House of Commons variously between 1868 and 1895.
+He was also a Liberal politician who sat in the House of Commons variously between 1868 and 1895.

 Background and early life

 Rathbone was the eldest son of William Rathbone of Greenbank, Liverpool and his wife Elizabeth Greg, daughter of Samuel Greg of Quarry Bank, Cheshire.
-He was a member of the noted Rathbone family and spent some time with various companies in Liverpool and London before in 1842, becoming a partner in the family company Rathbone Brothers and Co., general merchants of Liverpool.
+He was a member of the noted Rathbone family and spent some time with various companies in Liverpool and London in 1842, becoming a partner in the family company Rathbone Brothers and Co., general merchants of Liverpool.
 He remained a partner until 1885 and is said to have regarded wealth and business success chiefly as a means to the achievement of public and philanthropic work.
 He was a Deputy Lieutenant and JP for Lancashire.